gurujerry/ccbc/README.md

 cd /local/demo/docker-saltstack
 # Run the command below to stop the running containers
 docker compose stop
-# If you wish to permanently delete the containers and there base image, run the command
+# If you wish to permanently delete the containers and their base image, run the command
-docker compose down --rmi -v
+docker compose down --rmi local -v
 ```

 # Debugging